Korean Air Lines Flight 007: Post-attack flight

 The last cockpit voice recorder entry occurred at 18:27:46 while in this phase of the descent.
 At 18:28 UTC, the aircraft was reported turning to the north.
 ICAO analysis concluded that the flight crew "retained limited control" of the aircraft.
 However, this lasted for only five minutes.
 The crew then lost all control.
 The aircraft began to descend rapidly in spirals over Moneron Island for 2.6 mi.
-The aircraft then broke apart in mid-air and crashed into the ocean, just off the West coast of the Sakhalin Island.
+The aircraft then broke apart in mid-air and crashed into the ocean, just off the west coast of Sakhalin Island.
 All 269 people on board were killed.
 The aircraft was last seen visually by Osipovich, "somehow descending slowly" over Moneron Island.
 The aircraft disappeared off long-range military radar at Wakkanai, Japan, at a height of 1000 ft.

 KAL 007 was probably attacked in international airspace, with a 1993 Russian report listing the location of the missile firing outside its territory at 46°46′27″N 141°32′48″E, although the intercepting pilot stated otherwise in a subsequent interview.
 Initial reports that the airliner had been forced to land on Sakhalin were soon proven false.
 One of these reports conveyed via phone by Orville Brockman, the Washington office spokesman of the Federal Aviation Administration, to the press secretary of Larry McDonald, was that the FAA in Tokyo had been informed by the Japanese Civil Aviation Bureau that "Japanese self-defense force radar confirms that the Hokkaido radar followed Air Korea to a landing in Soviet territory on the island of Sakhalinska and it is confirmed by the manifest that Congressman McDonald is on board".

 A Japanese fisherman aboard 58th Chidori Maru later reported to the Japanese Maritime Safety Agency (this report was cited by ICAO analysis) that he had heard a plane at low altitude, but had not seen it.
 Then he heard "a loud sound followed by a bright flash of light on the horizon, then another dull sound and a less intense flash of light on the horizon" and smelled aviation fuel.

 Soviet command response to post-detonation flight

-Though the interceptor pilot reported to ground control, "Target destroyed", the Soviet command, from general on down, indicated surprise and consternation at KAL 007's continued flight, and ability to regain its altitude and maneuver.
+Though the interceptor pilot reported to ground control, "Target destroyed", the Soviet command, from the general on down, indicated surprise and consternation at KAL 007's continued flight, and ability to regain its altitude and maneuver.
 This consternation continued through to KAL 007's subsequent level flight at altitude 16424 ft, and then, after almost five minutes, through its spiral descent over Moneron Island.
-(See Korean Air Lines Flight 007 transcripts from 18:26 UTC onwards: "Lt.
-Col. Novoseletski: Well, what is happening?
-What is the matter?
-Who guided him in?
-He locked on; why didn't he shoot it down?")